BNamericas - Mexico negotiating recovery of Sonora lithiu...

 The most advanced lithium project in Sonora is controlled by Chinese company Ganfeng Lithium, with construction expected to begin in 2024.

-When asked what the company was requesting to return the concession, AMLO said “they want to have the mine, but they don't have the full permits.
+When asked what the company was requesting in exchange for returning the concession, AMLO said: “They want to have the mine, but they don't have the full permits.
 In addition, the law that was approved is for this strategic mineral to belong to the nation, to the people, not to individuals or to companies."

 He also said earlier this month that he would travel to Sonora on February 17-19 to deliver the first concessions to a state-owned company that he did not identify, but which is expected to be lithium miner LitioMx, which was created in August last year after the reform of the mining Law.